sanyaade-teachings/pippi/docs/01_intro.md

 backend for string manipulation and basic DSP, performance is actually pretty good.

-Instead we represent each integer as a python string, and when doing synthesis, use the `struct` module to pack our integers into string literals.
+Instead we represent each integer as a python string, and when doing synthesis, use the `struct` module to pack our integers into binary strings.

-To turn the python integer `32,767` into a string literal, we can give `struct.pack` a format argument and it will convert the number into the correct binary string literal.
+To turn the python integer `32,767` into a binary string, we can give `struct.pack` a format argument and it will convert the number into the correct binary string.

     >>> import struct
     >>> struct.pack('<h', 32767)